 Operating activities.
 Trends in cash flows from operating activities, excluding changes in assets and liabilities, for the last three years have generally been similar to the trends in our earnings.
-Depreciation and amortization were comparable in each of 2019, 2018 and 2017.
+Depreciation and amortization were comparable in each of 2020, 2019 and 2018.
 See Note 1 to our Consolidated Financial Statements.

 Changes in assets and liabilities result primarily from the timing of production, sales and purchases.
 Such changes in assets and liabilities generally tend to even out over time.
 However, year-to-year relative changes in assets and liabilities can significantly affect the comparability of cash flows from operating activities.
-Cash provided by operating activities was \$18.5 million in 2019 compared to \$17.2 million in 2018.
-The \$1.3 million increase in cash provided by operating activities is primarily the net result of:
+Cash provided by operating activities was \$15.5 million in 2020 compared to \$18.5 million in 2019.
+The \$3.0 million decrease in cash provided by operating activities was primarily the net result of: